 Jean Lammie has over 10 years of professional experience in public archaeology and historical archaeology in Florida and the Chesapeake.
 She earned her M.A. in early American history and Public History from the University of South Florida in 2010 and is finishing her Ph.D. in Applied Anthropology in 2022.
 Her research focuses on identity expressions of Seminoles, settlers, and soldiers on the Florida frontier during the early 19th century.
 Prior to joining ACI Jean taught university courses and worked on numerous local public archaeology projects.
 Jean is an active member of Time Sifters Archaeology Society, Society for Historical Archaeology, Southeastern Archaeological Conference, and Florida Anthropological Society.

 Amanda Centeno, B.A.

 Alec Potter, A.S.

 Kimberly M. Irby, LEED AP

 Kim Irby received her Bachelor of Science in Business Administration from Meredith College and her Master of Fine Arts in Architectural History from the Savannah College of Art and Design.
-She has over six years of experience working in the fields of land surveying and engineering and five years as an architectural historian.
+She has over ten years’ experience working in the fields of architectural history, land surveying, and engineering researching and evaluating the built environment.
 Ms. Irby’s strengths lie in applying analytical and research-based methods to decision making and innovative problem-solving processes.
 Ms. Irby has conducted small-scale and intensive level cultural resource assessment surveys throughout the states of Georgia and Florida.